bomonike/bomonike.github.io/ham-radio.md

 azimuthal projection maps show true bearings and distances from a specific location It's used by hams to find the short-path between two stations.
 If an amateur turns their antenna 180 degrees, they would be using the long path to transmit.

+## End conversations

+Ending a conversation or transmission with "73" means "Best Regards" or goodbye.
+This harks back to the early days of landline Morse code telegraphy in the 1800s, when Telegraphers used numerical codes to represent common phrases to speed up transmission.
+BTW: In Morse code, "73" forms a palindromic sequence that is the same forwards and backwards, adding to its appeal and memorability for ham operators.

 ## Contesting

 AARL section